computexpresslink/libcxlmi/README.md

 This option adds `-fsanitize=address` to the gcc options.

 Note that when using the sanitize feature, the library `libasan.so` must be available and must be the very first library loaded when running an executable.
-If experiencing linking issues, you can ensure that `libasan.so` gets loaded first with the `LD_PRELOAD` environment variable as follows:
+If experiencing linking issues, ensure that `libasan.so` gets loaded first with the `LD_PRELOAD` environment variable as follows:

 It's also possible to enable the undefined behavior sanitizer with `-Db_sanitize=undefined`.
 To enable both, use `-Db_sanitize=address,undefined`.